AlexSaeChao/taskmaster/README.md

     - This currently displays a placeholder image.

 ## Daily Changes

+2023/08/24
+- Fully integrated AWS Amplify and transitioned from Room to DynamoDB.
+- Modified the **Add Task Form** to store tasks directly in DynamoDB.
+- Overhauled the **Homepage** to use RecyclerView that fetches tasks from DynamoDB.
+- Documentation updates to integrate today's feature tasks and revisions in the daily changes section.

 2023/08/17
 - Rolled out the **Task Model** integrated with Room for structured data storage.